Coronavirus and Automotive Dealerships [UPDATED]

 With a lower influx of customers through the door, dealerships may have extra time to consider their car inventory management.
 Being able to price vehicles competitively and know which vehicles would appeal to the base customers; wants and needs is one of the most important parts of running a business.
 Laser Appraiser’s Dealer Studio will help to price cars effectively by calculating changes in appraisal amounts, profit objectives, and real-time market positions based on live market statistics.

-Being able to assess the value of the cars in inventory will make sure that it is competitive, regardless the dealership size.
+Being able to assess the value of the cars in inventory will make sure that it is competitive, regardless of the dealership size.
 Use this time to stock up on inventory and participate in online auctions, focusing on vehicles that do not depreciate in value in case vehicles sit on the lot for a little longer than usual.

 How to best present dealer inventory online?

 Once customers find something on the website that interests them, they may want more information by either phone or email.
 Make it obvious how to contact sales.
-Make them feel comfortable through video calls, emails, and other online resources is an important part of being able to make the sale.
+Making them feel comfortable through video calls, emails, and other online resources is an important part of being able to make the sale.
 Familiarize staff with the latest sales and lead management tools.

 Will there be any government stimulus?

-The government is currently working to sign through a stimulus bill that would include loans for small businesses to help them through the economic slowdown.
+The government is currently working to sign a stimulus bill that would include loans for small businesses to help them through the economic slowdown.
 Discuss the bill with a certified public account for eligibility.
 It is also a good idea for dealers to check if their state, county, or city government is providing any aid for small businesses.

 Much of life is confusing during the coronavirus outbreak; focus on the things that are within control.
-Pay attention to the CDC and local government advisories for safety precautions, put good safety protocols into place, and use down time at work to improve dealership functions that often get overlooked.
+Pay attention to the CDC and local government advisories for safety precautions, put good safety protocols into place, and use downtime at work to improve dealership functions that often get overlooked.